 We’ve created this guide to help you decide if and when you should rehome your cat.
 It can also help you decide if there are any circumstances under which you could keep them, for example by addressing problem behaviour to prevent rehoming a cat that sprays.

-Thinking about giving up your cat?
-We've put together a video full of advice and behaviour tips to help you when making this extremely difficult decision.
+Take a look at this video for advice and behaviour tips to help you when making this extremely difficult decision.